 - Heart Health

 Please complete the Food Diary and the Pre-Appointment Questionnaire before the dietitian appointment.
-Drop the forms off the day before or at least 15 minutes PRIOR to your appointment so they can be reviewed by the dietitian.
+Please try to drop the forms off or email them back to us as soon as you can so they can be reviewed before your appointment.